evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_50_e-tron_quattro/_index.md

 ## Comfort

-Audi Q4 50 e-tron has several features to make your life as a driver or passenger more comfortable.
+Audi Q4 50 e-tron quattro has several features to make your life as a driver or passenger more comfortable.

 Keyless entry allows access to the car without needing to find the key.
 As long you bring it with you, the doors open.